Skip to main content

 • SetFit — few-shot contrastive fine-tuning of a sentence transformer with an optional LP-FT recipe.

 All three share one API surface: a tagged embedder config picks the modality, and the classifier itself is modality-agnostic.
-Add image (or future audio) data by swapping the embedder; everything else — training, evaluation, persistence, the inference endpoint — stays the same.
+Add image or audio data by swapping the embedder; everything else — training, evaluation, persistence, the inference endpoint — stays the same.

 Picking an embedder